Home

 However, for people with salicylate allergy or salicylate sensitivity, even a small amount of salicylates can cause an allergic reaction.
 For this reason, if you tend to be allergic, or to get a lot of skin outbreaks, it is best to reduce your exposure to salicylates as much as you can by using salicylate free products.

-Salicylates are one of the main ingredients in aspirin and other anti-inflammatory pain relief medications such as ibuprofen.
-Some people who are allergic to aspirin may not realize that the same active ingredients are contained in many herbs, foods, chewing gums, sunscreens, muscle pain creams, acne creams, wart removers, shaving creams, toothpastes, skin care and personal care products, cosmetics, perfumes. solvents.
+Salicylates are one of the main ingredients in aspirin and some anti-inflammatory pain relief medications.
+People who are allergic to aspirin may not realize that the same active ingredients are contained in many herbs, foods, chewing gums, sunscreens, muscle pain creams, acne creams, wart removers, shaving creams, toothpastes, skin care and personal care products, cosmetics, perfumes. solvents.

 Why Do People Develop Salicylate Intolerance?